khanadm/work-space/README.md

 **This is an interesting project!**

-Combination of Jenkins (CI/CD) pipelines, Terraform, Ansible, and Docker.
+Combinationss of Jenkins (CI/CD) pipelines, Terraform, Ansible, and Docker.

 First, we have to launch one server by using the above user data  under which Jenkins, Ansible, Terraform & git will present.